LimGeunTaekk/LimGeunTaekk.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am currently pursuing my master's degree under the guidance of Professor [Yukyung Choi](https://scholar.google.com/citations?user=vMrPtrAAAAAJ&hl=en) at the [Robotics and Computer Vision Lab](https://www.rcv.sejong.ac.kr/home).
 My research interests are centered around Computer Vision, with a particular focus on Video Understanding.
-Specifically, I am interested in Human Action Understanding, Scene Graph Generation, and Open Vocabulary Learning.
+For a deeper understanding of videos, I focus on the following three topics:

+1. Human Action Understanding: I consider distinguishing dynamic human behaviors as the most fundamental task that demands temporal modeling.

+2. Scene Graph Representation: I believe it provides crucial representations for structuring and interpreting the complex visual information in videos.

+3. Open-Vocabulary Learning: I think it is essential for enabling robust inference on diverse scenarios unseen during training, crucial for practical applications.